Want a really good discount on your car insurance? Be a safe driver.

 - A record that is not only accident-free but also claims-free for the look-back period

-While many insurance companies tout a full good driver discount, some split the discount into two separate discounts of:
+While many insurance companies tout a full good driver discount, some split the discount into two separate discounts:

 There will still be a look-back period of either three or five years (dependent upon the insurer’s eligibility rules) and the discount for each can vary.
 Accident-free discounts tend to range from 5 percent to 25 percent and claims-free from 10 to 20 percent.

-Your state may require a good driver discount
+Your state may require companies to offer a discount

 Some states require car insurance companies give a specific discount if a driver meets certain criteria.
 For example: